Julian ‘Togar’ Abraham

 4 April – 24 June 2016

-Julian ‘Togar’ Abraham (Indonesia) is an artist, musician and pseudo scientist.
+Julian ‘Togar’ Abraham (b.
+1987, Indonesia) is an artist, musician and pseudo scientist.
 Words like generative, manipulating, dematerialisation are often used to identify his work.
 Connecting one thing to another, expressed in complex algorithms, have enabled his experiences in how art, the environment, science and technology relate to one another to provide new tools to educate and engage both the artist and the society.

 In line with Julian 'Togar' Abraham’s multidisciplinary practice, Togar will develop DIABETHANOL, a hybrid of the word “diabetes” (a metabolic disease in which the body’s inability to produce any or enough insulin causes elevated levels of glucose in the blood) and “ethanol” (a colourless volatile flammable liquid C2H5OH that is the intoxicating agent in liquors and is also used as a solvent and in fuel.
 The artist project begins with a curiosity in the possibility of converting diabetic urine into a renewable energy source—bioethanol and increase in the prevalence of diabetes in Singapore and Asia.
 While in residence, Togar will conduct field research with diabetes related organisations in Singapore, from conducting laboratory experiments to analytics and interview.